schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ### Viewing Layouts

-Instead of relying on an external script similar to OpenLane 1, OpenLane 2 implements flows to allow you to load your designs into a number of the GUI tools included with OpenLane.
+Instead of relying on an external script similar to LibreLane 1, LibreLane 2 implements flows to allow you to load your designs into a number of the GUI tools included with LibreLane.

 ```!migration_comparison[bash] #### Opening final GDS in KLayout
 python3 ./gui.py --viewer klayout --format gds <path to run folder>
 ---
-openlane [--run-tag <run tag>|--last-run] --flow OpenInKLayout <run folder>/resolved.json
+librelane [--run-tag <run tag>|--last-run] --flow OpenInKLayout <run folder>/resolved.json
 ---
 Opening in KLayout is implemented as a one-step flow named, well, {flow}`OpenInKLayout`.

-OpenLane 2 allows you to run multiple flows in the same run directory, and thus
+LibreLane 2 allows you to run multiple flows in the same run directory, and thus
 opening the run in KLayout is just another step.
 When you do so, the last state
 of the design is used as an input, meaning that KLayout will preview the latest
 GDS stream-out in the design.